shaussler/TheoreticalUniverse/theoretical_universe/faraday_tensor/index.rst

    of_maxwell_equations_and_rotations.rst
    all_electromagnetic_field_tensors.rst

-My goal with these pages is to improve upon other sources by offering a natural, precise, and intuitive derivation of the Faraday tensor expressed as an electromagnetic 2-form, along with the equations governing electormagnetism in differential form.
-I aim to clarify the essence of the Faraday tensor and establish the connection to rotations in Minkowski spacetime.
-While many of these expressions will be familiar to the reader acquainted with the Faraday 2-form, I have not encountered a comprehensive derivation of Maxwell's equations in their differential form representation.
-Typically, the standard approach takes the final equations and the electromagnetic 2-form as given, demonstrating their equivalence with Maxwell's equations in the standard vector formulation proposed by Mr. Heaviside.
-In contrast, I start by defining rotations in Minkowski spacetime and show how they can be written as 2-forms.
-I then calculate the exterior derivative, exploring how to twist spacetime, and naturally derive the Faraday tensor and Maxwell's equations in a form equivalent to the original 1865 formulation.
-This approach provides a deep connection between spacetime twists and electromagnetism.
+My aim with these pages is to improve upon other sources by providing a clear and natural derivation of the Faraday tensor as an electromagnetic 2-form, along with the expression of Maxwell's equations via geometric differential forms.
+I seek to clarify the connection of the Faraday tensor to rotations in Minkowski spacetime.

+I could not find a truly satisfying derivation of Maxwell's equations in differential form.
+Typically, the standard approach assumes the final equations as well as the electromagnetic Faraday 2-form, and then proving their equivalence to Maxwell's equations in the widespread vector formulation of Heaviside.
+In contrast, I begin by expressing rotations in Minkowski spacetime as 2-forms.
+I then systematically compute the exterior derivative of rotations to explore the expression of twists in Minkowski spacetime.
+This procedure naturally leads to the emergence of the Faraday tensor.
-Through a systematic analysis of rotations, we will establish that electromagnetism is essentially a twist in spacetime.
 By utilizing the exterior derivative :math:`d` and the Hodge dual :math:`⋆`, we will derive the theory of electromagnetism into a single equation:

 .. math:: (d ⋆ - ⋆ d) \; F^{♭♭} = J^{♭♭♭}

-Where the Faraday tensor :math:`F` is expressed as a 2-form :math:`F^{♭♭}`, and the 4-current :math:`J` is expressed as a 3-form :math:`F^{♭♭♭}`.
-Expanding in
-component form we obtain a set of equations which can be used for actual
+Where the Faraday tensor :math:`F` will be identified as a generic rotation in 4-dimensional spacetime and expressed as a 2-form :math:`F^{♭♭}`.
+The 4-current :math:`J` is expressed as a 3-form :math:`F^{♭♭♭}` and represents the amount of torque.
+Expanding in component form, we obtain a set of equations which can be used for actual computations:
-computations:

 .. math::